Essential HTTP Headers for Web Scraping

 Here, the requested page is not found.
 It’s redirecting to an error page.

-Using multiple user agents and rotating them for each request is a good practice in web scraping.
-This helps the scraper to avoid blocking to an extent.
-An example of user-agent rotation is given here.
+Using multiple User-Agents and rotating them for each request is a good practice in web scraping.
+This helps the scraper avoid blocking to some extent.
+An example of User-Agent rotation is given here.

 import requests